contiv/vpp/docs/dev-guide/POLICIES.md

 VPPTCP, on the other hand, does not even provide per-interface egress AC.
-Every namespace (connection with a pod) provides its own local table of session rules, which is only applied against traffic entering VPP from the namespace but not confronted with the egress connections.
+Every namespace (connection with a pod) provides its own local table of session rules, which is only applied against traffic entering VPP from the namespace but not confronted with the connections initiated in the egress direction.
 Egress side is matched by a single per-node global table.
 This table is bypassed, however, if communicating pods are deployed on the same node (`fall-through` optimization).

-The rules for ingress and egress direction are therefore combined into a single selected direction - egress for ACL and ingress for VPPTCP.
+The rules for ingress and egress direction are therefore combined into a single selected direction - **egress for ACL** and **ingress for VPPTCP**.
 For simplicity, we will now describe the algorithm specifically for the egress side used by ACLs.
 The same algorithm is used by VPPTCP renderer (implementation is parametrized), only source and destination IPs are swapped and the resulting